Wednesday, October 16, 2024

 The company with its headquarter in Bronschhofen, Switzerland, targets data and identities with trusted products to deliver a strong connected world fully digitized.

-To cover some key milestones for Swissbit, everything started in 2001 via a spin-out from Siemens Memory, then in 2008 with the creation of industrial memory solution activity, 2013 with security solutions, 2014 and 2019 for SSD and production unit in Berlin, Germany, 2020 with a key investment for Ardian, the acquisition of Hyperstone for SATA SSD controller in 2021, and I add 2 key events, the partnership with Burlywood Technology announced in 2022 to enter the data center SSD segment that finally translated into the acquisition of the Colorado entity.
+To cover some key milestones for Swissbit, everything started in 2001 via a MBO from Siemens Memory, then in 2008 with the creation of industrial memory solution activity, 2013 with security solutions, 2014 and 2019 for SSD and production unit in Berlin, Germany, 2020 with a key investment for Ardian, the acquisition of Hyperstone for SATA SSD controller in 2021, and I add 2 key events, the partnership with Burlywood Technology announced in 2022 to enter the data center SSD segment that finally translated into the acquisition of the Colorado entity.

-Today with 400 employees, 5,000 customers and a production capacity of 3 million unit per month, the company revenue appears to be in the range of €120-150 million.
+Today with 400 employees, 5,000 customers and a production capacity of 3 million unit per month, the company revenue appears to be in the rand of multiple 100s of millions of euros.

 The product team has chosen a strong list of partners for NAND and SSD controllers with Kioxia, Phison, Micron, FADU, Samsung, Silicon Motion and SK Hynix in addition to their Hyperstone and Burlywood assets.